 The goal was to make unidirectional communication filter between two VLANs.
 The request was to allow VLAN 10 to access VLAN 20 but not the opposite.
 The computers from VLAN 10 needed to access resources in VLAN 20 normally but computers from VLAN 20 had to be prevented to access VLAN 10.

 There is a special type of Access list called reflexive.

 This kind of access list will allow traffic from one VLAN to another only if the communication is established in other direction before that.
 It can’t be used for IP traffic but only for every protocol separately so you will need to use more rows in ACL to allow TCP, ICPM etc, but it will solve your problem.

 Here is how is done:

 Let’s say that you have two VLANs: VLAN 10 and VLAN 20.

 VLAN 20 INTERFACE = 10.10.20.1 /24

 VLAN 10 can access VLAN 20 but, VLAN 20 can’t access VLAN 10.
 That was the whole problem, to allow access only in one direction.

-To be able to do so, you need to let the traffic from VLAN 10 go to VLAn 20 but you need also to let this communication to go back to VLAn 10 in order to close the communication bidirectional functionality.
-Almost every communication needs to get back to source in order to make the circle functional.
+To be able to do so, you need to let the traffic from VLAN 10 go to VLAN 20 but you need also to let this communication to go back to VLAN 10 in order to close the communication bidirectional functionality.
+Almost every communication needs to get back to the source in order to make the circle functional.

-But, if you allow this communicaton to go back to VLAN 10, you will alow all the communication in both ways, and this is the problem that we can solve using reflexive ACLs.
+But, if you allow this communication to go back to VLAN 10, you will alow all the communication in both ways, and this is the problem that we can solve using reflexive ACLs.